Skip to main content

 request-id Unique request identifier provided by the requestor in the request header.
 Y Header

-last4CardNumber Identifies the last 4 digits of the 16 digit card number.
+last4CardNumber Identifies the last four digits of the 16 digit card number.
 The truncated value is used in place of the full number to protect against exposure of confidential information.
 Y Body

-supportingDocuments Provide list of supporting document(s) for the challenge request.
-Each document has a documentName and documentContent.
-Please ensure that the documents provided adhere to the document types.
+supportingDocuments Provides a list of supporting document(s) for the challenge request.
+Each document has documentName and documentContent.
+Ensure that the documents provided adhere to the document types.
 Y Body

 Important response fields